 10. Collector and Show Cars

 Entrants in classic car shows are judged very strictly.
-Chips in the paint, mileage, debris in the grill can all cause a loss in points awarded.
+Chips in the paint, mileage, and debris in the grill can all cause a loss in points awarded.
 Successful competitors wouldn’t think of driving their showpiece, even to the show.
 When they need to ship a vehicle, they hire a dependable, reputable auto transporter to give their star the treatment it deserves.